coolbeans201/GreatTechBlogPosts/README.md

 [Uber’s Strategy to Upgrading 2M+ Spark Jobs](https://www.uber.com/en-IN/blog/ubers-strategy-to-upgrading-2m-spark-jobs/) - A good overview of how to upgrade Spark at scale

+[Apache Hudi™ at Uber: Engineering for Trillion-Record-Scale Data Lake Operations](https://www.uber.com/en-IN/blog/apache-hudi-at-uber/) - A good overview of the different data layers at Uber and how Hudi helps tie it all together

 ### VTS

 [Designing for Data](https://buildingvts.com/designing-for-data-e3758fb2dd2a) - Telling a story with data is underrated